Jayemar Guitars

 How does a multi-scale fretboard feel?

 Most people who try my guitars comment that the "tilting" or splay of the frets is a lot less noticeable than they had anticipated.
 A 6-string guitar or 4-string bass fretboard will feel natural in minutes.
-The 7- and 8-string guitars and 5- and 6-string basses will require a couple small adjustments in your fretting hand since the scales are stretched a bit more: a slightly longer reach is required in the lower bass side positions, and high positions near the neck-body joint may need an extra eye for accuracy at first, as well.
+The 7- and 8-string guitars and 5-string bass will require a couple small adjustments in your fretting hand since the scales are stretched a bit more: a slightly longer reach is required in the lower bass side positions, and high positions near the neck-body joint may need an extra eye for accuracy at first, as well.

 Don't think too much about it!
 Playing a multi-scale instrument is mostly a visual adjustment.
 Your hand will quickly adapt, and I know you'll find that the benefits in improved tone and tension will outweigh any initial challenges.
 Remember, the scales are tilted in your favor, and once you play a multi-scale guitar, you may never want to go back!